bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 	```
 8. New directories will be created, to look at them execute: ls
 9. We will take a look at the configuration file (agent.properties) and we will change the port in which this agent will talk to DIPC.
 Move to the configuration directory, execute: cd /home/oracle/dipcagent/dicloud/agent/dipcagent001/conf
-10. Open the file: vi agent.properties
+10. Open the file: nano agent.properties
 ![](images/300/image300_9.png)
-11. Using the arrows move your cursor to parameter "agentPort=7005", on top of the second zero (0)
+11. Locate parameter "agentPort"
 ![](images/300/image300_10.png)
-12. Change the port to 7010, type "cw", then "10" and finally press the ESC key
+12. Change the port from "7005" to "7010"
 ![](images/300/image300_11.png)
-13. Save your changes, type ":" then "x" and press the ENTER key
+13. Save your changes, press ctrl-x, "Y", then press the ENTER key
 ![](images/300/image300_12.png)

 ### Start the Agent